patahili/RunningDocs/MLIR.md

 The fallback to SPIR-V is particularly relevant when targeting diverse hardware ecosystems or when integrating with existing toolchains that are already optimized for SPIR-V. It provides a practical path for maintaining performance and correctness without blocking development or deployment.

 This mechanism is not intended as a primary path but rather as a resilience strategy.
 It ensures that developers can rely on a consistent execution model even when UIR is not fully supported or optimized for a given scenario.
 The fallback also facilitates incremental adoption of UIR by allowing teams to transition gradually while preserving compatibility.

+### Q: What are Rutvi's 3 workstreams?

+**NPU workstream**: Unified IR POC across NPUs, starting with high-level IR alignment on input.
+1

+**GPU workstream**: Real-time graphics workloads, including gaming and existing Direct ML customers.
+1

+**High-level IR workstream**: Dedicated design and implementation of high-level IR, considered a major effort on its own.
+2

+### Q: What is the strategic positioning of DirectX APIs versus Windows ML for different developer scenarios?

+The strategic recommendation is that **Windows ML should serve as the single entry point for all ML use cases**, while **DirectX APIs should remain available specifically for game developers and gaming scenarios** to provide the flexibility and control they require.
+This dual approach recognizes the fundamental differences in developer needs between gaming and non-gaming ML workloads.

+For game engines, the recommendation suggests they can be driven through Windows ML while maintaining compatibility with existing workflows.
+However, for individual game developers, maintaining DirectX API access is critically important.
+Game developers often require the full control and consistency provided by DirectX APIs, and removing this access could negatively impact a large developer base that has built their expertise and workflows around these lower-level interfaces.

+The underlying rationale stems from the different priorities between gaming and enterprise scenarios.
+While DirectX APIs do provide cross-IHV support, other ISV customers prefer Windows ML for its higher-level consistency and quality across Independent Hardware Vendors (IHVs).
+Windows ML is specifically designed to offer more consistent quality and debuggability across IHVs, which is a key reason why customers in non-gaming scenarios shift from DirectX APIs to Windows ML.
+Even when the underlying Intermediate Representations (IRs) are similar between both approaches, Windows ML provides higher-level abstraction, cross-IHV consistency, and streamlined quality for ML workloads, making it easier for non-gaming developers to achieve reliable results without requiring deep hardware or API expertise.

+In contrast, DirectX APIs provide granular control and flexibility that is preferred by game developers who need explicit schedulability and command-level access to hardware resources.
+Windows ML focuses on simplicity and policy-level control for broader ML use cases, while DirectX APIs cater to power users who need detailed control and optimization capabilities for real-time performance-critical scenarios.
+This strategic positioning allows both paths to coexist and serve their respective developer communities effectively.